Corrective Jaw Surgery and Braces: Who Needs It and How Is It Done?

 What Will It Cost?

 According to CostHelper, the price for corrective jaw surgery can start anywhere around $20,000 and go as high as $40,000 or more.
-Much of the cost will depend of the severity of the jaw misalignment and how intensive the required surgery will be.
+Much of the cost will depend on the severity of the jaw misalignment and how intensive the required surgery will be.
 Individual hospitals and physicians can have separate fees that can make a difference as well.

 The good news is that corrective jaw surgery is considered a medical procedure, not a cosmetic procedure, and therefore is usually covered—at least in part—by your insurance.